East Bastrop and SH 130 corridor near The Colony

 Location and master plan

-The Colony is a large master-planned community on Bastrop's east side, positioned for buyers who want suburban amenities and predictable community standards.
+The Colony is a large master-planned community northwest of downtown Bastrop (sales office on Coleto Trail), positioned for buyers who want suburban amenities and predictable community standards.
+It sits near the Colorado River and the FM 1209 industrial corridor—not the same pocket as downtown or Tahitian Village.
 Phases have rolled out over years; newer sections may still see construction traffic, builder warranties, and evolving amenity schedules.
 When you tour, note which phase you are in—streetscapes, dues, and amenity access can differ.

 • East-side placement favors SH 130 and FM 1209 commutes